kelmo974/forestry_learning/READ.md

 # Tennessee Forest Canopy Height: Spatial and Tabular ETL to Feed Machine Learning Model

-> **Project Objective:** Create compatibility between ground survey forest data and satellite canopy height rasters to fuel a robust, ML-ready dataset for biomass modeling.
-The model, built on XGBoost framework,  aims to identify potential disturbances that could suggest hyper-localized storm damage, undocumented deforestation, or effects of invasive beetle species.
+> **Objective:** Create compatibility between ground survey forest data and satellite canopy height rasters to fuel a robust, ML-ready dataset for predictive modeling.
+The model, built on XGBoost framework,  aims to identify forest that could suggest hyper-localized storm damage, undocumented deforestation, or effects of invasive beetle species.

 ---